Developing a Network Device Support Package (NDSP)

 print("message: " + msg)

-For a more complex driver, you would put this class definition into a separate Python module called driver.
+For a more complex driver, we would place this class definition into a separate Python module called driver.
+In this example, for simplicity, we can include it in the controller module.

-To turn it into a server, we use sipyco.pc_rpc.
+For the controller itself, we will turn this method into a server using sipyco.pc_rpc.
 Import the function we will use:

 from sipyco.pc_rpc import simple_server_loop